 An insurance captive is a company's own insurance company.
-The captive is established by the parent company and insures all or some risks of the parent company and/or other companies within a group of companies1.
+The captive is established by the parent company and insures all or some risks of the parent company and/or other companies within a group of companies (Banks, 2004:226 & 88-101; Bawcutt, 1991).
 The goal of using a captive is, as with taking out insurance at a regular insurance company, to shift risks (potential financial losses) for the purpose of creating more certainty and predictability for the company.
-Insurance captives function largely in the same manner as commercial insurance companies: they also have to have a permit, are subject to regulatory legislation, issue insurance policies, collect premiums for the assumption of risks, make payments, etc2.
+Insurance captives function largely in the same manner as commercial insurance companies: they also have to have a permit, are subject to regulatory legislation, issue insurance policies, collect premiums for the assumption of risks, make payments, etc. (Adkisson, 2006:1).

-The insurance captive arose in the United States in the 1970s, when premium costs were high and some risks (such as product liability and product
+The insurance captive arose in the United States in the 1970s, when premium costs were high and some risks - such as product liability and product recall - were difficult to insure (IAIS, 2006:6).
+Almost all major corporations in the United States now have their own insurance company.
 Of all the companies listed on the S&P 500, 80% apparently have a captive.
 By now many listed companies in Europe also have an insurance captive (such as Adidas, BMW, BNP Paribas, Carrefour, Daimler, Heineken, Michelin, Nestle, Philips, Shell, Volkswagen) as well as a few other large corporations that are not listed but do have an extensive insurance portfolio.
 In addition, mediumsized companies have increasingly been establishing an insurance captive (such as housing associations).
 The reason for this is that insurance via a company's own captive can produce efficiency gains for a company in certain circumstances within the framework of risk management and risk financing compared to insurance at a regular insurance company.
-Whereas there appears to be more than six thousand insurance captives worldwide, the insurance captive is surrounded by a certain mystique and it is regularly overlooked as a risk management and risk financing option or simply misunderstood.
-Specifically, there is a distinct lack of clarity regarding the precise significance of an insurance recall) were difficult to insure3.
-Almost all major corporations in the United States now have their own insurance company.